DaVonte Lambert

-DaVonte Lambert (born June 23, 1994) is an American football defensive tackle for the Arlington Renegades of the XFL.
+DaVonte Lambert (born June 23, 1994) is an American professional football defensive tackle.
 He played college football at Auburn.

 Professional career

 Tampa Bay Buccaneers

-Lambert signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2016 NFL Draft.
+Lambert signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2016 NFL draft.

 On September 1, 2017, Lambert was placed on injured reserve.

 On September 1, 2018, Lambert was waived by the Buccaneers.

+Albany Empire

+Lambert was assigned to the Albany Empire of the Arena Football League on June 4, 2019.

 St. Louis BattleHawks

 Lambert played with the St. Louis BattleHawks of the XFL in 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Carolina Panthers

 On April 30, 2020, Lambert signed with the Carolina Panthers.
 He was waived on August 28, 2020.

+Arlington Renegades

+Lambert was named All-XFL team in 2023 with the Arlington Renegades.
+He re-signed with the team on February 7, 2025, and was released on April 29.